 Fire Deterrence Project completed to protect the iconic Meetinghouse in the heart of Gloucester's Historic District.
 To ensure that the whole building remains protected during a power outage a 50KW generator was installed.

 Green Envelope Project continues with work to structurally enhance, weatherproof and restore the Meetinghouse tower and further insulate the building shell.
+Thanks to an extraordinary gift from the Hintlian family of three hectares of land, cultivated with highly carbon-absorbing trees by Reforest the Tropics in Costa Rica, the Meetinghouse has the distinction of being a Carbon Neutral building.
 It demonstrates how the best historic preservation and energy conservation practices can complement each other.

 Restoration of Meetinghouse Green advanced with completion of a comprehensive Feasibility Study.
 It includes disease-resistant Elms, grid supported lawn to facilitate event parking, ADA access walks, and restored period fencing with wrought iron entrance gates.
 This will maintain and secure one of the last significant green spaces in Gloucester's city center.

 Music on Meetinghouse Green 2020 raised more than $10,000 from weekly on-line gifts plus money given by generous sponsors.
 Funds were shared with eight local nonprofit organizations that ordinarily would benefit from freewill donations during the outdoor summer music festival.